-Want even better sound quality?
-Thanks to the AirPlay 2 update, you can now pair two HomePods together for stereo mode - something we'd highly recommend if you have space and the budget.
+Thanks to the AirPlay 2 update, you can now pair two HomePods together in stereo mode – something we'd highly recommend if you have space and the budget.
 This may sound like Apple trying to up its HomePod sales (and there’s an element of this), but there's a huge step up in spaciousness, weight, stereo panning and impressive central focus for musical elements like vocals.
 Top tip: make sure they're placed close to a wall to enhance that solid focus.

 Set up the second HomePod exactly as you would the first one, and the Home app will prompt you to assign left and right channels (one speaker will act as the master).

 Sadly, you can't stereo pair a HomePod Mini and a HomePod, only two like speakers, although you can set HomePod products to play the same tracks in mono simply by saying "Hey Siri, play music everywhere" or, if you've assigned your HomePod to the office and your HomePod Mini to the bedroom, say, "Play music in the office and the bedroom".